Lung King Heen: Reception

 Lung King Heen is critically acclaimed.
-It is the only Cantonese restaurant in Hong Kong that has been awarded the maximum 3 Michelin stars by the 2009 Hong Kong and Macau edition of the Michelin Guide.
+It is the only Cantonese restaurant in Hong Kong that has been awarded the maximum 3 Michelin stars by the 2009 Hong Kong & Macau edition of the Michelin Guide.

 In 2010, the restaurant's homemade XO sauce was listed as the 'Best condiment' on the Hong Kong Best Eats 2010 list compiled by CNN Travel.
 Lung King Heen was also added to Forbes Travel Guide's list of five-star restaurants in January 2014.